College Admissions

 • Do colleges prefer scores from the SAT or ACT?

 The SAT and ACT generally test the same types of content.
 Both ACT and SAT scores are used for college admissions and merit-based scholarships.
-The biggest differences between the tests are that the ACT has a Science Test, and there’s one SAT Math Section for which you cannot use a calculator.
+The difficulty level of each test depends a great deal on the individual student.
+Colleges don't prefer one test over the other, so explore both tests to decide which one is right for you.

 Chicagoland Tutor Libertyville Lake County, IL 60048ensed professional tutorChicagoland Tutor Lake County, ILexperienced licensed professional tutor